zotonic/zotonic/doc/ref/status-site.rst

     curl -k 'https://127.0.0.1:8443/api/model/zotonic_status/get/check'

-The option ``-k`` was used as the status site is using a self-signed certificate.
+The option ``-k`` was used because the status site is using a self-signed certificate.

 If all sites are running, it returns::